zetascan/php-zetascan/README.md

 * The absence of normalized meta-data related to the IPs or Domains.

-Because of the above, many developers asked if we could do something to reduce the complexity related to accessing and using threat data as part of their applications - MQS is our solution.
+Because of the above, many developers asked if we could do something to reduce the complexity related to accessing and using threat data as part of their applications - ZQS is our solution.
 We are introducing a more elegant API for developers, with an affordable pricing model to match.

-To start, [signup for a developer key](https://zetascan.com/signup/?lang=en) and begin to integrate MQS into your web-apps and mobile applications.
+To start, [signup for a developer key](https://zetascan.com/signup/?lang=en) and begin to integrate ZQS into your web-apps and mobile applications.

 ## php-zetascan